John Bittrolff's house

 On October 8th, 1990, he was charged with third-degree assault after he beat up someone with a baseball bat (he reportedly did this as a favor for someone else).

-In February of 1994, he pleaded guilty to the crime and received a one-year conditional discharge.
+In February 1994, he pleaded guilty to the crime and received a one-year conditional discharge.
 This would have required him to stay out of trouble for a year.
 There may have also been other conditions attached.

 He started dating Patricia Asero in the mid-1980s.
 By 1993, they were engaged and living together.

 The couple got married in 1995.
-Patty gave birth to their first son in July of 1996.
+Patty gave birth to their first son in July 1996.
 Their youngest son was born circa 2001–2003.

 His father, with whom he reportedly had a strained relationship, passed away in 1998.